lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

         └── img_0001.png
 ```
 ## Metrics
 - Accuracy will be measured using the Accuracy.py script.
 In this script we make a NclassxNclass Confusion matrix out of the inputted segmentation map and ground truth.
-This confusion matrix is used to calculate the dice coefficient using the formula:
+This confusion matrix is used to calculate the dice coefficient.

 - Speed will be measured based upon the average execution time of solution.pyz.